icewolfz/jiMUD/docs/preferences.md

 ## Scripting

 - `Allow evaluate` will enable ${expression} evaluation
+- `Show Script Errors` Disable any errors that triggers, aliases, or macros produces when script type.
 - `Parse single quotes as strings` Treat single quotes as string encasing, meaning all text found inside single quotes are treated as is and not parsed.
 - `Parse double quotes as strings` Treat double quotes as string encasing, meaning all text found inside double quotes are treated as is and not parsed.